CraigSDel/gluten-free-substitutions/WEBSITE_SPECIFICATION.md

 - **Code Quality**: Maintain high standards for maintainability and scalability
 - **Testing**: Comprehensive testing strategy for reliability
 - **Documentation**: Clear documentation for future maintenance
-- **Medical Safety**: All substitutions must be safe for celiac disease
+- **Dietary Safety**: All substitutions must be safe for general consumption
 - **Legal Compliance**: Clear disclaimers and terms of service
 - **Implementation Ready**: All technical specifications provided for complete development